 “There is an amazing ability of humans to receive spiritual healing from the earth…” James Profit, SJ

 The late James (Jim) Profit, SJ was well known in the community for his commitment to healing and being connected to the land.
 This trail was one of Jim’s favourite places to walk and is a representation of his connection to water.
 The trail follows Marden Creek to the Speed River and continues along the Speed, under mature pines and cedars and through hemlocks and hardwoods, to the eastern boundary of the Old-Growth Forest lands.

 In gratitude to the Ursuline Sisters of Chatham, Ontario; for their calling and work in ecology, education and care of the natural world.
 May all who walk these trails experience and connect with the intricate and abundant beauty of creation.

-The trail journeys through a mixed hardwood forest of cherry, ash and beech, many of which are impressively old and gnarly.
-Lined with conifers, it follows the banks of the Speed River for a short distance to the Old Villa and then opens up into a meadow that has been planted with over a thousand native trees and shrubs as part of the restoration work of the Ignatius Old-Growth Forest project.
+The trail journeys through a mixed hardwood forest of cherry, ash and beech, continuing on to follow the banks of the Speed River before opening to an old-field-meadow that has been planted with over a thousand native trees and shrubs as part of our forest restoration.

 In consideration of the varied activities and operations of the Centre, we ask that you adhere to the following guidelines:

 - Please stay on established trails and roadways.

 - To respect other trail users, wildlife (ground-nesting birds, water-fowl and small mammals) and to protect young establishing plants, dogs must remain on a leash at all times.

 - Leave gates in the same position you find them.

 - Report any damage or suspicious activity to our Land Assistant at 519.824.1250 ext 238.